 Top attractions in Munich

-Top sights in Munich
+Top 10 things to see in Munich

 This Bavarian capital is well know for a number of things.
 It's a beautiful city to see, rich in culture and history, and to top it off is home of the world famous Oktoberfest.
 So where to start?
 Here's our top ten.

 One of the most important and largest museums of science and technology in the world, it's a sight you definitely don't want to miss.
 So why not drop by or take a Deutsches Museum tour?

 This is the city's main and central square.
 At Marienplatz you'll find the town hall, the Marian column, and other great architectural sights close by.

 Feeling peckish?
 Then head over to the historic Viktualienmarkt food market and taste local and gourmet cuisine.
 Open Monday to Saturday, it's one of the cities main tourist attractions.

 Allianz is the first football stadium in the world able to change the color of its exterior with inflated plastic panels covering the outside, making it a popular tourist attraction.